Schedule a Demo

 5) Exploding Data Volumes

 The volume of dynamic online data has been rapidly growing, driven by the proliferation of digital communication channels and remote collaboration.
-The study revealed a consensus among respondents that data volumes have increased significantly in the past year.
-Here’s what Michael Simon shared when asked about the increase in data volume in relation to most e-Discovery projects in 2023:
+The research revealed a consensus among respondents that data volumes have increased significantly in the past year.
+Here’s what Michael Simon shared when asked about the increase in data volume in relation to most e-Discovery projects:

 "Yeah.
 It’s only increasing, and it’s never going back.
 This is not a wave, folks.
 Waves recede.
 This is the new high water line." —Michael Simon

-It should come to no surprise that managing vast volumes of data while ensuring compliance with legal and regulatory requirements has been a daunting task for many organizations.
+Managing vast volumes of data while ensuring compliance with legal and regulatory requirements has been a daunting task for organizations.
 The dynamic nature of various technologies and the proliferation of data across various platforms present new challenges in information governance.
-Here's are the tips the panelists shared on how organizations can (and should) do to set themselves up for more streamlined processes on the left side of e-Discovery.

 “The volume is what the volume is.
 We don't think that's going to change, but what you can do as an organization to help yourself is to really understand what data you have, where you have it, how you can get to it, and how you can manage it in a way that keeps you out of trouble.” —Mike Quartararo